ubc-mdscl/ubc-mdscl.github.io/capstone/timeline.md

 Based on student interest, the MDS-CL leadership team decides which projects will move forward.
 Student groups are assigned to the projects at the same time.

-### Partners demonstrate readiness of data and sign legal docs
+### Partners demonstrate proof of data

-Before a project may begin, the partner must provide MDS-CL with a demonstration or written (email) declaration that the data has already been collected and prepared and exists in its entirety (in the form specified in the proposal) and is ready to be shared with the students.
-Partners should feel free to ask us for our standard agreement and sign the relevant legal documents before moving forward.
+Before a project may begin, the partner must provide MDS-CL with a demonstration or written (email) declaration that the data has been collected and prepared (in the form specified in the proposal) and will be ready in its entirety to be shared with the students by May 1st.

+### Partners submit signed legal documents

+Partners may view our NDA and IP agreements here https://ubc-mdscl.github.io/capstone/guide-to-mutual-nda-ip/.
+There may be no edits to any of the capstone documents.
+These documents are provided to give the partner clarity on how they are interacting with a student group.
+This is not a paid consulting situation and may not be treated as a product development contract.

 ### Kickoff meetings